Chart Color Schemes

 Lilyfield - Rozelle displays a diverse mix of dwelling types, with ownership patterns similar to the broader region

-In Lilyfield-Rozelle, as per the latest Census, 32.4% of dwellings were houses, with 67.6% being semi-detached apartments or other types.
-This compares to Sydney's metropolitan area which has 30.0% houses and 70.0% other dwellings.
-Home ownership in Lilyfield-Rozelle was 27.2%, similar to Sydney metro's level, with the remaining dwellings either mortgaged (33.4%) or rented (39.4%).
-The median monthly mortgage repayment in the area was $3,500, aligning with Sydney's metropolitan average, while the median weekly rent was $600, also matching Sydney metro's figure.
-Nationally, Lilyfield-Rozelle's median monthly mortgage repayments were significantly higher than Australia's average of $1,863, and rents were substantially above the national average of $375.
+In Lilyfield-Rozelle, as per the latest Census, 32.4% of dwellings were houses, with 67.6% being semi-detached, apartments, or other types.
+This compares to Sydney metropolitan areas where 30.0% were houses and 70.0% other dwellings.
+Home ownership in Lilyfield-Rozelle was 27.2%, similar to the Sydney metro average.
+Dwellings were either mortgaged (33.4%) or rented (39.4%).
+The median monthly mortgage repayment was $3,500, aligning with the Sydney metro average, while the median weekly rent was $600, also matching the Sydney metro figure.
+Nationally, Lilyfield-Rozelle's median monthly mortgage repayments were significantly higher at $3,500 compared to Australia's average of $1,863.
+Rents in Lilyfield-Rozelle were substantially above the national average of $375 per week.

 Frequently Asked Questions - Housing